Major Key (album): Singles

 The official lead single from Major Key, "For Free", was released on June 3, 2016.
-The song features a guest appearance from Canadian rapper Drake, with production by Nineteen85 and Jordan Ullman.
+The song features a guest appearance from Canadian rapper Drake, with production by Nineteen85 and Jordan Ullman, co produced by Frankie Cutlass.
 The track premiered on Beats 1, during an interview with Zane Lowe and Khaled.

 The official second single from Major Key, "I Got the Keys", was released on June 4, 2016.
 The song features guest appearances from American rappers Future and Jay-Z, with production by Southside, Jake One and G Koop.
 The music video was released after the 2016 BET Awards.

 On July 22, 2016, DJ Khaled would premiered his third single from the album, "Holy Key" featuring Kendrick Lamar, Big Sean and Betty Wright, during episode 24 of his primetime radio show We The Best Radio on Beats 1 radio.

 "Do You Mind" featuring Nicki Minaj, Chris Brown, August Alsina, Jeremih, Future and Rick Ross, was released as the fourth single on July 28, 2016.